oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > *Have you considered the following specifications from W3C:
 > **RDF, RDFS, JSON-LD, SHACL**?
 RDF, RDFS (and potentially OWL
 > and BFO) should take care of your information modelling needs,
-> JSON-LD provides a JSON serialisations, SHACL provides
+> JSON-LD provides a JSON serializations, SHACL provides
 > extensive validation capabilities.
 I would be interested to see
 > the analysis why these technologies were eliminated after your
 > consideration.*